davidmoten/rxjava-jdbc/README.md

 ```
 [FRED, JOSEPH, MARMADUKE]
 ```
-Without using rx-java-jdbc the code is ugly mainly because of the pain of closing jdbc resources:
+Without using rxjava-jdbc the code is ugly mainly because of the pain of closing jdbc resources:
 ```java
 Connection con = null;
 PreparedStatement ps = null;